Keeping a child’s baby teeth cavity-free is important

 Dr. Elise Sarvas also notes that baby teeth are important placeholders for a child’s permanent teeth.
 They hold space for the permanent tooth to come in nice and straight.
 When the baby tooth is not there, other baby or permanent teeth take advantage of the open space and move right in, not leaving enough space for the permanent tooth that is supposed to be there.
 That ends up causing crowded teeth, crooked teeth, and an unbecoming smile.
 As the child ages, braces or other dental procedures are necessary to fix the problem.

 Mother Nature knows when it is time for the baby teeth to fall out and the permanent teeth to erupt.
-Don’t call the tooth fairy too early – prevent cavities in those baby teeth and keep them as long as possible.
+Don’t call the tooth fairy too early – prevent cavities in those teeth and keep a child’s baby teeth as long as possible.

 Video from Mouth Healthy, a program of the American Dental Association